Seahawks free agent preview: What to do with cornerbacks Shaquill Griffin and Quinton Dunbar?

 Any, none or some could be taken care of with new contracts before the 2021 season begins in September.

-As we conclude our review of Seahawks’ position groups as we approach the start of the free agent signing period Wednesday, here’s a look at Seattle’s defensive backs.
+As we conclude our review of Seahawks’ position groups as we approach the start of the free agent signing period Wednesday, here’s a look at the defensive backs.

 Players under contract

 S Jamal Adams: It’s worth remembering that Adams is not a free agent.
 Adams, acquired in a blockbuster trade last July, has one year left on his contract due to pay him $9.86 million in 2021, all of which is on this year’s salary cap.
-But, because the Seahawks usually try to re-sign key players before they enter the final year of their contracts it is expected the same will occur with Adams.
+But, because the Seahawks usually try to re-sign key players before they enter the final year of their contracts, it is expected the same will occur with Adams.
 But if things follow the usual timeline, that likely won’t happen until after the Seahawks get through the heart of 2021 free agency unless they decide to to lessen the 2021 cap hit now.

 S Quandre Diggs: Diggs is entering the final season of his contract, due to make $5.95 million in 2021 with a $6.1 million cap hit.
 It may not have the same urgency as Adams’ contract, but the Seahawks could consider extending Diggs and lessening that number for 2021.